1. Who first discovered the ruins of Harappa?

 Explanation: Harappans were skilled artisans, making pottery, beads, ornaments, and seals.

-73. The famous bronze dancing girl was discovered at:
+73. The famous bronze dancing girl was discovered at ____________.

 A) Harappa